 The famous quote by Paul Theroux “ Tourists don’t know where they have been, travellers don’t know where they are going” has inspired me to set on an adventure and discover the least travelled and the unexplored places on the earth.
-On my recent trip to Asia, I came across some people who have seldom heard of some places, that got me to set on an adventurous journey to discover what these places have to offer.
+On my recent trip to Asia, I came across travellers who have seldom heard of these places, that got me to set on an adventurous journey to discover what these places have to offer.

 Below are the insights of the four least travelled but highly recommended places that you should visit before it gets flooded with travellers.

 Nong Khiaw (Laos):

 Nong Khiaw is a hidden gem in the northern part of Laos, this beautiful rustic remote town is located on the banks of the Nam Ou River, and is surrounded by the beautiful limestone mountains.